gamayos/lucera/README.md

 The framework was originally developed for the **EU-wide densification of CORINE Land Cover**, expanding its temporal refresh rate from multi-year cycles to **continuous update cadence**, and its spatial resolution down to the **10–1 m scale** through model-based inference and super-resolved Sentinel-2 imagery.

-[INNOVATION] The same architecture generalises to global scale, enabling shared rules for dataset versioning, cross-validation, and reliability scoring.
+The same architecture generalises to global scale, enabling shared rules for dataset versioning, cross-validation, and reliability scoring.

 ---